NURS FPX 4005 Assessment 2

 Issue Identification

-Change Theory and an Interdisciplinary Solution
+Change Theories That Could Lead to an Interdisciplinary Solution

-Leadership Strategy and an Interdisciplinary Solution
+Leadership Strategies That Could Lead to an Interdisciplinary Solution

 NURS FPX 4005 Assessment 2